aws-samples/lambda-refarch-webapp/README.md

 ### User Registration and Authentication

-As the ToDo application contains personal information (the user's ToDo items), access is restricted only to registered and authenticated users.
+As the Gamevision application contains personal information (the user's Device items), access is restricted only to registered and authenticated users.
 Each user can access only their own items.

 To accomplish this, we are using Cognito User Pools, which allows users to register to the application, authenticate and so on.
 Only after a user is authenticated, the client will receive a JWT token which it should then use when making the REST API calls.